-A community board is required to operate in accordance with standing orders for the conduct of its meetings and the meetings of its committees and subcommittees.
+A council is required to operate in accordance with standing orders for the conduct of its meetings and the meetings of its committees and subcommittees.
+Local boards and community boards must also adopt standing orders.
 Standing orders must not contravene any Act.

 cl.
-27(1) & (2), Schedule 7, LGA 2002
+27(1) & (2), Schedule 7, LGA 2002.